Nextiva / Blog / Business Communication

 As your employees operate from the comfort of their home office, the network becomes “untrusted.”
 To address this increased risk, many employers use a Virtual Private Network (VPN) to secure their network connections.

-NordVPN Teams is a prominent VPN solution that is now available for business users.
+NordVPN Teams is a prominent VPN solution now available for business users.
 Large organizations and enterprises might use a more robust, centrally managed VPN, but NordVPN Teams is plenty sufficient for many small businesses.

 Telecommuting Best Practices